 Another tragic oil spill blackened our shores when the Plains All American Pipeline ruptured on May 19, 2015, spilling an estimated 143,000 gallons of heavy crude oil onto the pristine Gaviota Coast, just west of Refugio State Beach, including at least 21,000 gallons into the Santa Barbara Channel.
 Click here for more information.

 The State of California has recognized the significant risks of offshore oil development and as such has not issued a new lease in State waters since the massive 1969 oil spill in the Santa Barbara Channel.
-However, the Trump administration is threatening to open our shores to new and expanded offshore oil development by initiating a new Five-Year Leasing Plan.
+The Trump administration is threatening to open our shores to new and expanded offshore oil development by initiating a new Five-Year Leasing Plan.
 The Draft National Outer Continental Shelf (OCS) Leasing Plan, released in early January 2018, proposes to open more than 90% of the total Outer Continental Shelf (OCS) to potential new and expanded oil drilling, including the Santa Barbara Channel.
 This new plan threatens the progress California has made to protect our coastal resources and to transition from dirty fossil fuels toward cleaner, renewable energy sources.
-Click here for more information and how you can take action.
+In response, California enacted new legislation in September 2018 that prohibits the State Lands Commission from permitting any new leases or infrastructure that would support new or expanded oil development in Federal waters (greater than three miles from shore).
+These measures act as major roadblocks to the expansion of oil development in the Federal waters off our coast and will help protect California’s treasured coastal resources.

 Oil and gas production in the Channel occurs on 20 offshore oil platforms and is transported to shore via pipeline.
 There are also a number of onshore oil and gas production and processing facilities in our area.
 Water quality threats from oil and gas production include releases of oil, produced water, drilling muds, and wastewater from oil platforms, discharges of ballast water, oily bilge water and wastewater from vessels that service the platforms, and deposition of air pollutants from the platforms and support vessels.
 Produced water, although treated, can contain high concentrations of salts, metals, hydrocarbon and organic compounds and sulfur that can harm marine life.
 Drilling fluids and cuttings, which are characterized by EPA as the major sources of pollutants discharged from exploratory and development drilling operations, can smother larvae, and can reduce the growth of scallops and lobsters and impair their ability to function.
 In addition, the risk of major oil spills is ever-present.